stackforge/libra/doc/worker/config.rst

       Full path to the file with the SSL private key to use when connecting to an SSL-enabled Gearman job server.

-   .. option:: --haproxy_logfile <FILE>

-      Configure the path for where to put haproxy log.

    .. option:: -s <SECONDS>, --reconnect_sleep <SECONDS>

       The number of seconds to sleep between job server reconnect attempts